chrisza4/chris-blog/content/blog/architechture-congruency-eng/index.md

 date: "2025-04-12T00:00:00.000"
 ---

-One thing that people in Software Architecture don’t talk about enough is Architecture Congruency.
+One thing that I think people who interested in software architecture don’t talk about enough is Architecture Congruency.
 Or in other words, how consistent or aligned the architecture is.

 Here’s the thing: every architectural decision in the world comes with its own trade-offs.
 For example, we might not choose the network connection with the lowest latency because we need to pass through certain security layers.
 Or we might not choose the cheapest cloud provider because the level of support is insufficient (or we don’t want to host our own servers).